cloudogu/ces-build-lib/README.md

 ### Changes to remote repository

 * `git.push('master')` - pushes origin
+* `git.pushAndPullOnFailure('refspec')` - pushes and pulls if push failed e.g. because local and remote have diverged, then tries pushing again
 * `pushGitHubPagesBranch('folderToPush', 'commit Message')` - Commits and pushes a folder to the `gh-pages` branch of the current repo.
 Can be used to conveniently deliver websites.
 See https://pages.github.com.
 Note:
    * Uses the name and email of the last committer as author and committer.